sjpierce/piercer/README.md

 ## Example

-One thing I have been contemplating recently is how to implement some of the American Statitical Association’s recent recommendations on moving away from interpreting p-values in terms of statistical significance (Wasserstein, Schirm, & Lazar, 2019).
+One thing I have been contemplating recently is how to implement some of the American Statistical Association’s recent recommendations on moving away from interpreting p-values in terms of statistical significance (Wasserstein, Schirm, & Lazar, 2019).
 I found the suggestions to convert p-values into s-values (Greenland, 2019), Bayes Factor Bounds (BFBs;